 There are many avenues to achieve your health and fitness goals.
-Whether it's general strength and conditioning or a specific sport, I can coach you in the right direction.
+Whether it's general strength and conditioning or a specific sport, I can coach you to perform at your best.

 PG can train you to become a strong triathlete.
 Though training for optimal health and fitness is crucial, I believe that training for sport or a competition can dramatically increase your motivation and compliance to train hard, eat well, and stay the course.
 Triathlons are great events for all ages, and with various triathlon distances, it really doesn't matter your fitness level.
 Sign up for a sprint tri, and you're off to the races.
 Plus, you rarely find yourself in a training rut because you can mix it up with strength, swim, bike, and run workouts.